josleecshl/cyverse_workshop_tutorias/02_cyverse_importing_data.md

 # Connecting to Data Store with iCommands

-iCommands is a collection of commands for Unix and Windows that are used in the iRODS system to interact with the CyVerse Data Store.
+iCommands is a collection of commands for Unix and Mac that are used in the iRODS system to interact with the CyVerse Data Store.
 Many commands are very similar to Unix utilities.
 For example, to list files and directories, you use `ls` in Linux, but in iCommands you use `ils`.

 While iCommands are great for all transfers and for automating tasks via scripts, they are the best choice for large files (2-100 GB each) and for bulk file transfers (many small files).
 For a comparison of the different methods of uploading and downloading data items